k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## Things to Configure
-1. Git Configuration - this is described in 'Step 4 - Configure Git and TLS' of the Installation section below.
+1. Git Configuration - this is described in '<a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a>' of the Installation section below.
 2. TLS Certificate and Private Key Configuration - optional, as Traefik uses its own self-signed TLS certificate for HTTPS connections by default.
 The Certificate is created for you by default for the machine.
-To provide your own, please refer to Step 4.
+To provide your own, please refer to <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a>.

 ## Things to Know